The History Lesson Nobody Asked For — Modern Paraphrase | fresh.bible

 Then a bitter aside:

-Now God brought it all the way to the present — right to the elders sitting in front of :
+Now God brought it all the way to the present — right to the sitting in front of :

 And you want Me to answer your questions?
 As I live, declares the Lord God — I will not be consulted by you."

 This is where it comes full circle.
-The chapter opened with elders seeking guidance.
+The chapter opened with seeking guidance.
 Now we know why God refused.
-You can't worship other things all week and then come to God for direction when you're stuck.
+You can't other things all week and then come to God for direction when you're stuck.
 You can't live however you want and then expect answers when the consequences show up.
 The door wasn't locked because God was vindictive.
 It was locked because they kept knocking while holding the keys to someone else's house.

 Then God addressed the thought they hadn't said out loud — the one hiding underneath everything: